notsojug/jug-material/lambda/slides/slides.md

 # Functional interface

-What if we could omit the syntactic of a function?
+What if we could omit the syntax of a code block?

 ```
 List<Integer> integers = Lists.newArrayList(1, 5, 7, 8, 10);